ngundotra/additional-accounts-request-transfer-spec/README.md

 # Accounts

-The accounts list required for adhering to `ProgramTraitTransferV1` is simply a list of account metas, that have no direct relationship to each other.
+The accounts list required for adhering to this Transfer spec is simply a list of account metas, that have no direct relationship to each other.

 We overlay semantic descriptions to give advice on how this should be used, but ultimately we expect that there will be program implementations that abuse the semantic descriptions.